3 Reasons Why Your Startup Should Move From Heroku To AWS

 First, let’s take a look at these challenges.

-The primary challenge that a business faces is to decide on the functionalities and features that they should focus on during the migration process.
+The primary challenge that a business faces is deciding on the functionalities and features they should focus on during the migration process.
 The new AWS applications have to be efficient and at the same time cater to the business’s objective.
-So, your business has to identify the measurable KPIs and analyze the cloud application to make it effective and will give a good return on investment.
+So, your business has to identify the measurable KPIs and analyze the cloud application to make it effective and give a good investment return.

 Smooth application integration with AWS depends on the adoption of its users.
 Businesses need to understand AWS cloud benefits and showcase the same to the team at every level.
-Every team has to deal with a paradigm shift for taking advantage of the AWS cloud and accept the new technology.
+Every team has to deal with a paradigm shift to take advantage of the AWS cloud and accept the new technology.

 Compliance and data security can create panic in the top thoughts of top management.
 This is one of the primary challenges that businesses encounter when migrating to AWS.
-A business has to consider the type of data that will be stored in the cloud and which service is going to store which data.
+A business has to consider the type of data stored in the cloud and which service will store which data.
 These questions can influence a business to avoid migrating.
-However, AWS comes with compliant secure cloud infrastructure.
+However, AWS comes with a compliant secure cloud infrastructure.
 Hence, businesses will be able to implement migration with complete ease.

 A majority of the startups have a lot to do with having technical expertise or the required budget for accomplishing their task.
 This is the reason startups need to consider switching to AWS from Heroku.

 Some of the most successful businesses in the world have started using Amazon.
-In case you are just a startup and considering whether it will be the right choice for you, you can breathe easier knowing that Tinder, Airbnb, Spotify, and Yelp all used to use AWS in their early stages.
-In fact, even now they use this service although they have already become recognizable brands.
+If you are just a startup and considering whether it will be the right choice for you, you can breathe easier knowing that Tinder, Airbnb, Spotify, and Yelp all used to use AWS in their early stages.
+Even now, they use this service, although they have already become recognizable brands.

 With Amazon Web Service, you can get access to a wide range of affordable services.
 When you use this, there is no need to worry about legal terminologies and contracts.
 AWS makes sure that enrolment to its different services is simple.
 All it requires is a few clicks.
-If you compare it to the old way of getting things done wherein you are going to be bound by a contract, you will have to negotiate for customizations and a fair price with different vendors.
+If you compare it to the old way of getting things done wherein a contract will bind you, you will have to negotiate for customizations and a fair price with different vendors.

-As you are starting up, you will have to try out different things to find out what is right for you.
-Developing and testing on Amazon Web Service has become easier than it used to be in the past and you will be able to create new developments and test them without any hassle.
+As you startup, you will have to try out different things to find out what is right for you.
+Developing and testing on Amazon Web Service has become easier than it used to be in the past, and you will be able to create new developments and test them without any hassle.
 It is possible to load disk images, delete them, and do your thing.
 Also, if you want to abandon the work that you have done so far, you can.
-AWS offers services that enable you to work with DevOPS.
-With AWS, you will get access to tools that will automate the manual task, help teams take care of complex situations, and keep engineers under control of the high velocity that has been created by DevOps.
+AWS offers services that enable you to work with DevOps.
+With AWS, you will access tools that will automate the manual task, help teams take care of complex situations, and keep engineers under control of the high velocity that DevOps has created.

-AWS let startups grow at their own pace without having to think about IT operations.
+AWS lets startups grow at their own pace without having to think about IT operations.
 You don’t have to worry about disaster recovery backups.
-You can use EC2 for synchronizing files between computers while you use S3 for storing the disk backups.
-By using AWS, you can reduce the cost to manage infrastructure.
+You can use EC2 for synchronizing files between computers while you use S3 for storing disk backups.
+By using AWS, you can reduce the cost of managing infrastructure.

 Ultimately, it is clear that AWS would outweigh the challenges that you face with Heroku.

-Learn how Qovery can help you to seamlessly migrate from Heroku to AWS.
+Learn how Qovery can help you to migrate from Heroku to AWS seamlessly.